 Many garden accidents are the result of handling equipment carelessly, lack of concentration and failure to follow the manufacturer's operating instructions.
-By following simple safety guidelines every time you work outdoors, you can easily avoid a serious accident.
+By following simple safety guidelines every time you use electrical equipment outdoors, you can easily avoid a serious accident.